 In many instances superstition arose, and various changes were made in doctrine and church organization.
 The apostolic and prophetic offices ceased, as did also the spiritual gifts which anciently endowed the church.
-The six fundamental principles of the gospel (Hebrews 6: 1, 2) were perverted or disregarded, and many errors of belief and practice were added in the name of religion.
-Against such changes Iesus and others had warned the church:
+The six fundamental principles of the gospel were perverted or disregarded, and many errors of belief and practice were added in the name of religion.
+Against such changes Jesus and others had warned the church:

-But in vain they do worship me, teaching for doctrines the commandments of men.-Matthew 15: 9.
+But in vain do they worship me, teaching for doctrines the commandments of men.- Matthew 15: 9.

-Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself, and them that hear thee.-I Timothy 4: 16.
+Take heed unto thyself, and unto the doctrine; continue in them; for in doing this thou shalt both save thyself, and them that hear thee.-1 Timothy 4: 16.

-Whosoever transgresseth, and abideth not in the doctrine

-of Christ, hath not God.-II John 9.
+Whosoever transgresseth, and abideth not in the doctrine of Christ, hath not God.-2 John 9.